dxw/affordable-housing-monitoring/README.md

 ## Running the tests

-Tests can be run by running `rake`.
+Tests can be run by running `bundle exec rake`.